junichishmz/rnbo.example.webpage/README.md

 # RNBO Webpage Example

-TODO: Update readme
+still under construction.
+Details are written on my [blog](https://junichi.io/blog/max-msp-rnbo)

 ## Basic tutorial

-* see basic-tutorial folder
+* basic-tutorial folder

-Feature : Setting own parameter

 - guardrails.js : you don't need to include this but it will help to check some common error
 - app.js : controling RNBO script

+## Multifader Prototype
+* multi-fader folder